blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/conan.md

 * channel (defaults to "_")
 * recipe_revision

-For example, here is a conan.lock file entry for a component (zlib):
+For example, here is a Conan 1.x conan.lock file entry for a component (zlib):
 ```
    "2": {
     "ref": "zlib/1.2.11#1a67b713610ae745694aa4df1725451d",